qnkhuat/lifeterm/README.md

 # How to
 ### RUN
-> The grid is based on the screen of your terminal, so make sure you larger your screen before run
+> The grid is based on the screen size of your terminal, so make sure you larger your screen before run

 `chmod +x run.sh && ./run.sh`